nehalkhan2410/CI-CD/README.md

 ### *Predefined paramters used above*

-`$class` option is used to provide name of specific SCM you can want to use in the whole checkout step.
+`$class` option is used to provide name of a specific SCM you can want to use in the whole checkout step.
 Since, we are using Git as version control system we pass `GitSCM` as parameter, more details on all available SCMs [here](https://jenkins.io/doc/pipeline/steps/workflow-scm-step/)

-**All the below paramters are related to `GitSCM` and will vary depending upon the SCM we decide to use.**
+**All the below paramters are related to `GitSCM` and will vary depending upon the SCM we choose.**

 `branches: array` accepts one paramter as follows: